Wendy Schmidt: Science, technology, and education

-In partnership with the Rhodes Trust, Wendy and Eric Schmidt introduced Schmidt Science Fellows in 2018: a $25 million initiative aimed at driving scientific leadership in a unique post-doctoral program.
+In partnership with the Rhodes Trust, Wendy and Eric Schmidt created Schmidt Science Fellows in 2018: a post-doctoral program that advances interdisciplinary scientific research.
 The Fellowship equips participants with tools and expertise to drive new discoveries to benefit human and planetary health.

 In 2019, Wendy and Eric Schmidt funded the rebuilding and expansion of historic Guyot Hall at Princeton University’s Department of Computer Science.
 The new building will be renamed ‘Eric and Wendy Schmidt Hall’, with construction scheduled to be complete in 2026.

 Wendy and Eric Schmidt in 2024.